VIBTOBIlab/DecoNFlow/docs/usage.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) (>= 23.04.0) a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker / Singularity containers making installation trivial and results highly reproducible.

 ## Reference-based deconvolution
-If you want to deconvolve the samples using reference-based deconvolution tools, you will need to create a samplesheet (`reference.csv`) with information about the samples that will build your reference matrix, a samplesheet (`test.csv`) with information about the samples you would like to deconvolve and a bed file (e.g.: `RRBS_regions20-200.bed`) containing the regions to cluster the single CpGs accordingly.
+If you want to deconvolve the samples using reference-based deconvolution tools, you will need to create a samplesheet (`reference.csv`) with information about the samples that will build your reference matrix and a samplesheet (`test.csv`) with information about the samples you would like to deconvolve.

 ### Input file
 Use this parameter to specify its location.
 It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.